matthewr6/gopher-brain/NOTES.md

 also display existing sensors (not outputs) to user on load so that user can cancel/restart based on that information

 after custom functions are loaded, runs cript to prune sensors (and their corresponding outputs) that don't have their functions set

+as of commit `2411ad5b16` - make tests more in depth, allow users to set custom functions on loaded sensors, and prune unused sensors and their corresponding outputs

+for the latter two - use regex sensor format is always `<name>-(one|two)` output format is always `<name>-(one|two)-<d>` where `d` is the number of the sensor

+for both, look specifically for the first part - the `name`